Value Your Business

 One of the most important steps in selling a business is pricing it correctly.
+Knowing the value of your business will help you search for appropriate buyers.
 If you take it to market asking too much, you alienate your best prospects.
 Price it too low, and you risk leaving money on the table.
 Problem is, many business owners simply do not know the actual value of their companies.
 In fact, a recent survey conducted by the International Business Brokers Association found that more than 70 percent of business owners do not have a recent market value of their businesses.

 Taking the First Step

 If you’re looking to sell your business, knowing the market value of your company is a vital first step.
 And It’s important to partner with the right professionals who can provide an accurate valuation.

 At BEACON Business Group, we are certified advisors in the Value Builder System, a powerful methodology and program that are proven to help businesses owners dramatically increase the value of their companies.
 Learn more about Value Builder and take the 13-minute survey to discover the “sellability” of your business.

 The Sellability assessment results identify red flags that can decrease the value of your business while providing practical insights on how to grow that value.
 BEACON’s advisors help business owners to interpret their survey results and take the steps necessary to make their businesses more attractive to buyers and command the greatest possible value.

 Formally valuing a business properly is a complex process during which many questions must be answered and multiple factors taken into account.
 Fundamentally, a buyer purchases a business for income or cash flow.
 Cash flow can be expressed in many ways, typically either as Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) or Seller’s Discretionary Earnings (SDE).
 In small business transactions, we start with SDE or EBITDA, as this is the most common basis for establishing a price to take your business to market.